 - Extracting a list of subscribers in MailUp and saving it in a file stored in a repository shared with the customer

-- At 4:30 am MailUp accesses the file via FTP protocol and imports its content to a predefined list.
+- Once the file has been stored in the common space, MailUp accesses the file via FTP protocol and imports its content to a predefined list.

 - The columns in the CSV file match MailUp's personal data fields, so that they can update the MailUp database.